Alexis-Georganopoulos/Robotic-Finger/README.md

 To replicate the data acquisition, run the [biochip_listener.py](source/1_Data_Acquisition/biochip_listener.py) script, but make sure to change the names of the subscriber nodes so that it corresponds to your setup.<br><br>

-To run the final implementation, adapt the [biochip_listener.py](source/1_Data_Acquisition/biochip_listener.py) script to publish the electrode data, then run the [biotac_NN.py](Final_NN/biotac_NN.py) script.
+To run the final implementation, run the [biotac_NN.py](Final_NN/biotac_NN.py) script.
 This will start the `Biotac_NN` node which performs the regression in real-time with ROS.
 It prints its' prediction to the terminal.
 Make sure to adapt it to your setup.
+It subscribes to the `biotac_pub` node, the latter script normally comes with the purchase of the Syntouch Biotac.